Shipping a Vehicle Long Distance: Steps for Receiving an Out of State Car Purchase

 - Thoroughly inspect the vehicle inside and outside for small imperfections that may have occurred during shipping.

-- Call Car Pal (or your assigned representative) immediately if you have ANY concerns of ANY kind.
+- Call Car Pal (if you are using our services) immediately if you have ANY concerns of ANY kind.
 In other words, do not wait until the shipper leaves to voice a concern or a potential concern.

-- Make sure you receive two keys and two remotes.
+- Make sure you receive two keys and two remotes if those were promised to you by the seller.

 - Before you sign anything, read the fine print of the receipt the transport representative gives you.

-- Take the time you need to inspect your vehicle!
-While remaining respectful of the shipper’s time, do not allow the driver to rush or pressure you.
+- Again, take all the time you need to inspect your vehicle while remaining respectful of the shipper’s time, do not allow the driver to rush or pressure you.

-- Pay the driver after you are 100% satisfied with the delivery process, and obtain a receipt stating that you have paid him/her in full.
+- Pay the driver (if COD) after you are 100% satisfied with the delivery process, and obtain a receipt stating that you have paid him/her in full.
+With Car Pal, you will often receive an invoice the next day from the shipper.

 Please note: Many customers prefer to test drive their vehicle while the transport driver waits.
 While it is reasonable to take a spin in the parking lot of the delivery location to make sure the vehicle is running as it should, please remember that the transport driver is not a representative of the car dealership.
 It is his/her responsibility to deliver the vehicle and collect the payment owed.
 To prevent drive-offs, it is reasonable for the transport driver to ask to drive in the vehicle as you drive briefly around the parking lot.
 If he or she should ask to drive with you during a short test drive at the time of delivery, you will understand why.